chokevin8/chokevin8.github.io/_pages/about.md

 layout: about
 title: About Me
 permalink: /
-subtitle: <a href='#'>Graduate Student Researcher at Johns Hopkins Whiting School of Engineering</a>.
+subtitle: Graduate Student Researcher at Johns Hopkins Whiting School of Engineering.
+An aspiring DL scientist in the field of biology and medicine.

 [//]: # (profile:)